 - Allergies and adverse reactions

-My Health Record will:
+My Health Record:

 The benefits of a My Heath Record will be most significant for patients who need to share information with different providers or who have complex conditions.
 This might include those with chronic conditions, mothers and newborns, Aboriginal and Torres Strait Islander peoples, people with a disability, and older Australians.